Emperor Xuan of Han Liu Xun — Great Monarch Came From Prison and the Commoners' World

 Decades later, Emperor Xuan of Han passed away in his palace because of sickness and gave the throne to him and Xu Pingjun’s only son.

 Liu Xun was not very satisfied with this crown prince.
-Deep in the heart, Liu Xun knew that this son Liu Shi was too nice and weak to be a perfect monarch of this prosperous empire.
+Deep in his heart, Liu Xun knew that his son Liu Shi was too nice and weak to be a perfect monarch of this prosperous empire.

 Emperor Xuan of Han buried Xu Pingjun in the garden where they used to live and built his mausoleum next to hers.

 Jade Figurines Unearthed From Mausoleum of Emperor Xuan of Han (Duling) — Xi'an Museum

-The purpose of the first half of Liu Xun's life, as a child who was raised in prison, was trying to stay alive; he was poverty and carefree, also was accompanied by real friends and his true love.
+The purpose of the first half of Liu Xun's life, as a child who was raised in prison, was trying to stay alive; he was poverty and carefree, also accompanied by real friends and his true love.

 These experiences also gave him a brave and strong heart, as well as the best understanding of civilians’ lives.

 In the end, he became the Emperor Xuan of Han, one of the most successful emperors in the history of China, who further glorified and enlarged his empire and brought his people better lives.

-No one knows which lifestyle he enjoyed more, but he achieved great successes either way.
+No one knows which lifestyle he enjoyed more, but he achieved great success either way.

 Unearthed Brocade Barcer of the Han Dynasty — Xinjiang Museum (Photo by Dongmaiying)